San Pietro in Ciel d'Oro: Royal Pantheon

-The Augustinians were expelled in 1700, taking refuge in Milan with the relics of Augustine, and the disassembled Arca, which were removed to the cathedral there.
+The Augustinians were expelled from Pavia in 1785, Augustine's ark and relics were brought to Pavia Cathedral in 1799.
 The erstwhile cathedral in Pavia fell into disrepair; it was a military magazine under the Napoleonic occupation.
-It was not reconstructed until the 1870s, under the urging of Agostino Gaetano Riboldi, later Cardinal Riboldi, and reconsecrated in 1896 when the relics of Augustine and the shrine were once again reinstalled.
+It was not restored until the 1870s, under the urging of Agostino Gaetano Riboldi, later Cardinal Riboldi, and reconsecrated in 1896 when the relics of Augustine and the shrine were once again reinstalled.

 Architecture

 Very few remains of the Lombard church remain, hidden under the Romanesque reconstruction completed around 1132.
 San Pietro in Ciel d'Oro looks like this, like many other Pavia churches of the time: a brick building, with three naves with transept, apse and crypt.

 The façade is marked by two buttresses that divide it into three zones, corresponding to the internal naves; the buttress on the right, more often, houses an internal staircase that allows access to the roof.
 The top is crowned by a blind loggia and a motif with intertwined arches.
 The stone (sandstone) is used only for the most important parts, such as the portal and the windows.
 The portal, in sandstone and marble, bears, within the tympanum, the figure of San Michele in the center, flanked on the sides by the images of two prayers.
-These sculptures probably come from the previous basilica, since they are dated to 1050-1090.
+These sculptures probably come from the previous basilica, since they are dated to 1050–1090.
 Along the buttresses there are traces of an ancient narthex, or perhaps a quadriporticus, which preceded the entrance to the church.

 The interior is marked by five spans, rectangular in the central nave and square in the side aisles.
 Compared to the basilica of San Michele Maggiore, one immediately perceives the different proportions of the central nave, wider, longer and less slender, the more rigorous succession of the pillars, all roughly in the same section rather than alternating as in the other church, and the absence of the matronaea.
 The spans from the second to the fifth are covered with rib vaults; the first, higher, almost as a function of an internal atrium (endonarthex) or even a false transept, is covered by a barrel vault.